liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/03-creating-the-server-calls.markdown

 ## Creating and Implementing the Interactor Interface [](id=creating-and-implementing-the-interactor-interface)

-The interactor interface and its implementation define and implement the methods used to make the server call.
+Recall that the Interactor interface and its implementation define and implement the methods used to make the server call.
+Like the Get Guestbooks Screenlet, the Get Entries Screenlet's Interactor interface only needs to define a single method for making the server call.
+Also like the Get Guestbooks Screenlet, when you implement this interface you'll create an additional method that sends event objects to the listener.

 In the `interactor` package, create an interface called `GetEntriesInteractor`.
 Replace the interface's contents with the following code:

     package com.liferay.docs.getentriesscreenlet.interactor;